 If you decide to establish partner tiers, keep these benefits and drawbacks in mind.

 Benefit #1: Crystal Clear Partner Expectations

-If you’re worried that tiering your partners will hurt your partners’ feelings by putting them in a corner, don’t.
+If you’re worried that tiering your partners will hurt your partners’ feelings, don’t.

 According to our 2021 State of the Partner Ecosystem Report, 41% of partnership professionals say they have “a ‘preferred’ partner program or equivalent.”
 (Get the 2022 State of the Partner Ecosystem Report here.)

 Your partners like to know where they fit into your partner ecosystem.
 Is your partner strategic — contributing to a high percentage of your pipeline revenue?
 Or do you have more of a hands-off relationship with the partner — where the success of an integration lies in their court?